Automating iOS Over Xcode

 - The Emoji keyboard is not supported.
 The workaround is to automate using mouse clicks.

-Soft keyboard mappings follow.
+Most keys on the soft keyboard are equivalent to the PC keyboard (a-z, A-Z, 0-9 etc.).
+The outstanding soft keyboard mappings are summarized at the table below.
 Availability of the keys marked with a red asterisk may be subject to the device type and screen orientation.

 iOS Keyboard Key